top of page

 Graduate Research Assistant

-Arielle Hershkovich is a third-year PhD student in the Clinical Psychology program.
+Arielle Hershkovich is a fourth-year PhD student in the Clinical Psychology program.
 Arielle graduated from Touro College with her BA in 2020.
 Her research interests are in the field of cognitive development and neuropsychological assessments, and her clinical interests focus on evidence-based assessments, interventions, and prevention programs for adult and child psychopathology.
 As a graduate assistant at Dr. Yang's spatial development lab, Arielle is researching the spatial abilities of typically and atypically developing children.

 Nardin Yacoub